 Be sure to compare your options for life insurance.
 Term life insurance, for instance, can offer lower premiums.
 But it only covers you for a set time period.
 Permanent life insurance covers you for a lifetime; the trade-off is higher premium costs.

 2. Travel and Flight Insurance

-Before you spend money on travel insurance, check your current health and life policies to see how accidents or injuries during travel or flights are covered.
-More than likely there's some sort of coverage included.
-And in the event of a catastrophe, your life insurance policy should cover you if you pass away while traveling.
+Travel and flight insurance policies offer another type of coverage that may require you to pay a premium for insurance that could overlap with benefits you already have.
+Before you spend money on travel insurance, check your current health and life policies.
+Find out how accidents or injuries during travel or flights are covered.
+In the event of a catastrophe, your life insurance policy should cover you if you pass away while traveling.

-If you use a credit card to book tickets or travel arrangements, you'll also want to check with your credit card company to see if any travel protections are included with your account.
-Many credit card companies automatically provide benefits like car rental insurance, lost baggage insurance or travel accident insurance as part of your cardmember agreement.
-If you find that you still need some additional insurance to keep your mind at peace, you can always purchase a small travel policy to cover the gaps in your existing coverage.
+If you use a credit card to book tickets or travel arrangements, you'll also want to check with your credit card company You may have travel protections included with your account.
+Many credit card companies automatically provide benefits; these could include car rental insurance, lost baggage insurance, or travel accident insurance.
+They may be part of your cardmember agreement.
+The caveat is that you'll need to book those travel expenses using that card in order to get those benefits.

-3. Cancer Insurance/Disease Insurance
+3. Cancer or Disease Insurance

-Not only that, but cancer insurance typically doesn’t cover outpatient expenses related to the cancer treatment.
-And, there's always the possibility that you may not get cancer at all.
-In those scenariso, you have to question exactly what you're paying for with these types of policies.
+Not only that, but cancer insurance most often doesn’t cover outpatient expenses related to cancer treatment.
+There's always the possibility that you will not get cancer at all.
+In those scenarios, you have to question exactly what you're paying for with these types of policies.